Opera star inspires top chefs

 - Bring water to a boil in a large pot and add the pasta, broccoli.
 Add the peas during the last 2 minutes of cooking.
-Cook until pasta is tender (about 10 minutes), drain in a colander.
+Cook until pasta is tender (according to package instructions), drain in a colander.

 - Meanwhile, sauté the onions, red pepper in butter until tender.
 Stir in the mushroom and cook for about a minute.

-- Stir in the condensed soup and gradually stir in the milk and broth.
+- Stir in the condensed soup and gradually stir in the milk.

 - Add the pasta, chicken, seasonings, soup mixture, parmesan cheese and half of the mozzarella cheese to the baking dish and stir well.

-- Top with the mozzarella cheese and bake uncovered for 30 minutes.
+- Top with the remaining mozzarella cheese and bake uncovered for 30 minutes.